maxgrenderjones/streamutils/README.md

 -	`update`: that updates a stream of `dicts` with another `dict`, or takes a `dict` of `key`, `func` mappings and calls the `func` against each `dict` in the stream to get a value to assign to each `key`
 -   `smap`, `convert` to: take user-defined function and use it to `map` each line; take a `list` or `dict` (e.g. the output of `search`) and call a user defined function on each element (e.g. to call `int` on fields that should be integers)
 -	`takewhile`, `dropwhile` to: yield elements while a predicate is `True`; drop elements until a predicate is `True`
-- 	`unwrap`, 'traverse': to remove one level of nested lists; to do a depth first search through supplied iterables
+- 	`unwrap`, `traverse`: to remove one level of nested lists; to do a depth first search through supplied iterables

 Stream modifiers: